 Model Overview

-The Increasing Organ Transplant Access Model — also referred to as the IOTA Model — is a proposed mandatory model that aims to increase the number of kidney transplants, increase equitable access to a kidney transplant, and improve the efficiency and capabilities of participating transplant hospitals.
+The Increasing Organ Transplant Access Model — also referred to as the IOTA Model — is a mandatory model that aims to increase the number of kidney transplants, increase access to a kidney transplant, and improve the efficiency and capabilities of participating transplant hospitals.

 - Maximize the use of deceased donor kidneys.